indubitablement2/eos/README.md

   * Ends up being the most expensive.
   * Immediately available.
 * Hangar:
-  * Limited.
-Cost real money to increase.
+  * Cost a fee.
+  * If host station is destroyed, hangar is lootable.
-  * Items stay at the station they were stashed forever.
+  * Items are only available at the station they were stashed in by default.
+Transport is not safe and cost a fee.
 * Cargo pod:
   * Free.
   * Lootable by anyone